 African Journal of Emergency Medicine

-Produced on behalf of the African Federation for Emergency Medicine
+Produced and Hosted by Elsevier B.V. on behalf of the African Federation for Emergency Medicine

 The African Journal of Emergency Medicine (AfJEM) is the official journal of the African Federation for Emergency Medicine.
 It is an Africa-centric, peer-reviewed journal aimed in particular at supporting emergency care across, you guessed it, Africa.
 AfJEM publishes original research, reviews, brief reports of scientific investigations, case reports as well as commentary and correspondence related to topics of scientific, ethical, social and economic importance to emergency care in Africa.
 Articles will be of direct importance to African emergency care, but may have originated from elsewhere in the world.